abinit/abinit/doc/developers/new_testsuite.md

 the test succeed and either `False` or an instance of `FailDetail` if the test failed.
 If the test is simple enougth one should use `False`.
 However if the test is compound of several non-trivial checks `FailDetail` come in handy to tell the user which part failed.
-Use `FailDetail('some explanations')` to provide details about the failure.
+When you want to signal a failed test and explaining what happened return `FailDetail('some explanations')`.
+The message passed to `FailDetail` will be transmitted to the final report for the user.

 ### Add a new tag